Pupil Premium Allocation & Spending Statement

 Pupil Premium has been spent on staffing and educational resources to support interventions for pupils who are vulnerable to not making ‘Good’ progress.
 Some money has been allocated to provide additional maths, reading and writing resources such as the Doodle Maths and Lexia Reading apps.
 These resources develop and extend early maths and reading skills for children of all abilities and can be used as catch up programmes for children vulnerable to underachievement.
 Children can access them on the School’s iPads and at home.

-The School appointed an Emotional Literacy Support Assistant (ELSA) during this academic year and she has worked with many children entitled to support from the Pupil Premium.
+The School has an Emotional Literacy Support Assistant (ELSA) and she has worked with many children entitled to support from the Pupil Premium.
 Her role is to support the emotional wellbeing of our children which enables them to learn more effectively.
-This year the School also trialled Key Stage 1 children attending ‘Forest Schools’ sessions to include Key Stage 1 and Key Stage 2 children and took place in a local woodland, Tinney’s Firs.
+This year the School extended ‘Forest Schools’ sessions to include Key Stage 1 and Key Stage 2 children and took place in a local woodland, Tinney’s Firs.
 These sessions develop teamwork, care for the environment, promote wellbeing and cover many areas of the curriculum in an ‘out of classroom’ setting.
 Children entitled to Pupil Premium funding have been prioritised for ‘Forest Schools’ sessions.

 How this will be spent